microsoft/BotBuilder-Samples/Node/core-ReceiveAttachment/README.md

     if (msg.attachments.length) {

         // Message with attachment, proceed to download it.
-        // Skype attachment URLs are secured by a JwtToken, so we need to pass the token from our bot. var attachment = msg.attachments[0];
+        // Skype & MS Teams attachment URLs are secured by a JwtToken, so we need to pass the token from our bot. var attachment = msg.attachments[0];
-        var fileDownload = isSkypeMessage(msg)
+        var fileDownload = checkRequiresToken(msg)
             ? requestWithToken(attachment.contentUrl)
             : request(attachment.contentUrl);